Gold Line (Bangkok): Stations

+Operation

 Gold Line trains operate from 06:00 to 00:00 with a frequency range of six to twelve-minute intervals.
-During the free fare period for the first month of operations in January 2021, the line was averaging between 5000 to 6000 daily passengers with 3000 using Iconsiam station.
+During the free fare period for the first month of operations in January 2021, the line was averaging between 5000 and 6000 daily passengers with 3000 using Iconsiam station.

+From 25 January to 31 January 2025, Prime Minister Paetongtarn Shinawatra has implemented a policy of free public transportation in Bangkok for one week.
+This measure aims to address the worsening air pollution caused by surging dust levels across all districts of the capital.